gsonnenf/Gstc.Collections.ObservableLists/README.md

 An observable lists library with upcast compatibility, list wrapping, reentrancy protection, thread safety, and robust unit testing.

 ***Observable Lists:***
-A set of lists/list wrappers that implement the observable pattern, invoking events when a list is modified.<br/>
+A set of lists/list wrappers/adapters that implement the observable pattern, invoking events when a list is modified.<br/>
 `ObservableList<TItem>`, `ObservableIList<TItem,TList<TItem>>`, `ObservableIListLocking<TItem,TList<TItem>>`, `IObservableList<TItem>`<br>

 ***Observable List Bindings:*** A set of list bindings that synchronize the content of observable lists using a mapping between item types.<br/>